This one to three-day itinerary suggests some of the best eats of the Bay of Islands.

 If you enjoy the convenience of breakfast at your accommodation, then booking a room at ‘The Duke’ is a great place to wake up.
 Another more boutique B&B option is Arcadia Lodge, an elegant historical homestead with multiple room options.
 Hosts Greg and trained chef Peter provide a breakfast that sings with the seasons, fresh local produce, artisan bread, and a café-style offering which changes according to what’s at its best.

-Once replete you will find a world of adventure and sightseeing ahead of you around Paihia.
+Once replete, take the car ferry from Okiato and head towards to Paihia, where you will find a world of adventure and sightseeing ahead of you.
 Follow the Northland Journey All About Islands to take to the seas, head skyward, or get amongst nature, the choice is yours.

 Afternoon